 - Cover and store leftover frosted brownies in the refrigerator for up to 1 week, or if the brownies are not frosted, at room temperature for up to 1 week.

-Make ahead tip: Unfrosted brownies freeze well up to 3 months.
+- Make Ahead Instructions: Unfrosted brownies freeze well up to 3 months.
 Thaw overnight in the refrigerator then bring to room temperature before serving.